 If it feels like your research program is seconds away from spinning out of control, you're not alone.
 For many institutions, finding a balance between research and safety is a never-ending struggle.

 On the one hand, academic research thrives when it’s at the edge of chaos.
 Unorthodox requests are commonplace, and you often must bend over backwards to accommodate them whenever possible.
 On the other hand, safety programs rely on rules, structure, and order to mitigate risk and prevent harm.

-In this article, we'll examine some of the reasons why balancing research and safety is so difficult.
+In this article, we'll examine some of the reasons why balancing research and safety is so difficult (if you find yourself struggling to approach a specific issue, you can check out our article on solving open-ended problems).
 When university leaders and EHS professionals share a mutual understanding of the environment in which they’re operating, they are able to work together towards a better and more sustainable solution for both research and for safety.